 Walmart’s organizational structure determines the company’s business activities.
-Currently, these activities are mainly in the retail industry, including operations in the e-commerce market.
+Currently, these activities are in the retail industry, including operations in the e-commerce market.
 The company’s corporate structure also imposes limits on how the business addresses its problems.
 Structural characteristics help facilitate the company’s strategic implementations in capturing a bigger share of the retail market.
-In relation, Walmart’s organizational culture determines the way people respond to challenges in the workplace.
+On the other hand, Walmart’s organizational culture determines the way people respond to challenges in the workplace.
 The resilience of the company’s human resources partly depends on the mindset supported through the corporate culture.
 Cultural features help the retail business adapt to changes and emerging challenges in the international market.
 The long history of Walmart Inc. in succeeding and continually growing internationally shows that the firm’s organizational structure and organizational culture are helpful in bringing competitive advantages and success.
-The organizational structure interacts with the organizational culture to maintain the significant competitive advantage of Walmart against other firms, such as Amazon and Target, as well as Apple, Google, and other technology companies that have major online digital content distribution operations.
+The organizational structure interacts with the organizational culture to maintain the significant competitive advantage of Walmart against other firms, such as Home Depot, Costco, Amazon and its subsidiary, Whole Foods, as well as many other smaller retail businesses.

 Formerly named Wal-Mart Stores Inc., the company has a leadership position in the industry.
 Such a retail market position and potential long-term business success are linked to the beneficial and synergistic combination of the company’s organizational structure and organizational culture.
 The characteristics and implications of the corporate culture are influenced by how the corporate structure supports human resource development and other aspects of Walmart’s retail business operations, such as marketing, and strategic formulation and organizational design founded on the company’s mission and vision.